 ~ Ability to drive, work, and live, independently

 ~ Caregiver concerns and questions

-Are Neuropsychological evaluation covered my health insurance?
+Are Psychological evaluation covered my health insurance?

-What does a Neuropsychological evaluation involve?
+What does a psychological evaluation involve?

-How can I prepare for Neuropsychological evaluation?
+How can I prepare for psychological evaluation?

-Although it can sound stressful, most children and adults find a neuropsychological assessment interesting, helpful, and informative.
+Although it can sound stressful, most children and adults find a psychological assessment interesting, helpful, and informative.
 We recommend a good night's sleep, and a healthy breakfast.
 Be sure to bring eyeglasses or hearing aids if needed.
 We especially encourage parents to bring a snack for their child to be enjoyed during breaks and rest periods.

 Please bring with you any previous evaluations, written individualized education plans or 504 plans, report cards or transcripts, and any documentation you believe could be helpful in understanding your concerns.
 We will ask that you sign a release of information for your permission to contact referral sources or providers as needed.

-We may ask you to have your child's teachers or daycare providers complete questionnaires to bring with you on the day of the evaluation.
+We may ask you to have your child's teachers or daycare providers to complete questionnaires to bring with you on the day of the evaluation.
 You will also be asked to complete registration forms and questionnaires to help with the assessment.

 Whenever possible we ask that children with Attention Deficit Disorder not take their medication on the day of the evaluation.
-This helps us obtain a more accurate assessment of their attention span and results in greater vality of test outcome.
+This helps us obtain a more accurate assessment of their attention span and results in greater validity of the test outcome.
 We understand this may not be possible for all children, but whenever feasible we ask that parents not medicate their child on the day of the evaluation.